alejodaraio/twitterfollowunfollow/README.md

-#Follow and unfollow script Twitter
+# Follow and unfollow script Twitter
+## Firefox :
+- Go on the targeted page
+- Open the Inspector with F12
+- Click on "Console"
+- Copy-paste the script after the ">>"

+(If you can't copy paste, follow the instruction on the error)

+## Chrome :
+- Go on the targeted page
-With Chrome open the console ctrl+shift+j and Paste to follow or unfollow.
+- Open the console with ctrl+shift+j

-For example to follow you must go to https://twitter.com/UserToFollow/followers and to unfollow just go to https://twitter.com/following

-#follow
+- Copy-paste the script after the ">>"

+# Follow
+To follow a lot of people listed on a page from someone's followers (https://twitter.com/treyssatvincent/followers) and someone's followings (https://twitter.com/treyssatvincent/following) to list members (https://twitter.com/Crowdfire/lists/cfchatters/members)

 ```javascript
 $('.user-actions.not-following').each(function () {
     var followButton = $(this).find('.user-actions-follow-button');